electron/rfcs/text/0013-save-restore-window-state.md

 I also plan on adding synchronous methods to `BrowserWindow` to save, restore, clear, and get the window state or rather window preferences.
 Down below is the API spec for that.

 Here's an exhaustive list of the options that can be saved.
 It would provide a way to save additional properties on the window apart from the bounds itself.
-I think this feature is more of a nice to have and not a must have.

 >[!NOTE]
 > Restoring these properties would be set in order passed by in the options object.
 It would be the equivalent of calling the instance methods on BrowserWindow in the same order as provided by the developer.
 For example, win.setAutoHideMenuBar(true).